 SOCRATES is currently in beta.
 The service is provided as-is during the beta period.
 Features, scoring methods, and availability may change.
 We will provide reasonable notice before any material changes.

-SOCRATES is a cognitive training tool, not a diagnostic instrument.
+SOCRATES is an educational reasoning-practice tool, not a diagnostic instrument.
 Cognitive scores are designed to track relative improvement, not to assess clinical capacity.
 Noetic Profectus Ltd. is not liable for decisions made based on SOCRATES scores or feedback.

 For questions about these terms: noetic.profectus@gmail.com